-This page is the nearest thing to me offering instructions.
+This page is another near thing offering you instructions on how to do safe experiments.
 My page on Motivational Interviewing demonstrates how even the best-intentioned advice or instruction can undermine progress of good therapy.

-I was not sure whether to include this page as it tells you more about my thoughts and ideas and that could end up just another self-help sheet.
-As I’ve said elsewhere, self-help books only work when the words are translated into your own world.
+I was not sure whether to include this page as it tells you more about my thoughts and ideas.
+It could end up just another self-help sheet.
+Self-help books only work when the words are translated into your own world.
 For instance, I had one person interested in sleep-related issues.
 In the end, what worked for him were pictures of World War One planes flying sorties; who’d have predicted that one!!

-Even so, I want you have available the opportunity to adapt ideas – from anyone and anywhere – to your ways of thinking and operating.
+Even so, I want you to adapt ideas – from anyone and anywhere – to your ways of thinking and operating.

 If you look back at my inverted tree, you will see that you can use small, safe experiments to create a route to a new normal that is more of your own choosing.
 In effect, you are moving out of a comfort zone Dan Siegel calls the Window of Tolerance, and into the working area where you manage your own changes.
 A revised version of the Window of Tolerance (WOT) can be found further down this page.